Lumine1909/PaperBoatUtils/README.md

 **Further Developing**

-1. More version support: in order to get rid of disgusting spigot mappings name, this plugin only support paper 1.19.4.
+1. More version support: in order to get rid of disgusting spigot mappings name, this plugin only support paper 1.19.4, 1.20.4 and 1.21.4.
 If you want support other version, you can open an issue or do it yourself.
 ```
+// Becareful with the changes between different versions

 build.gradle.kts:
     paperweight.paperDevBundle("X.XX.X-R0.1-SNAPSHOT")